allthingslinux/tux/README.md

 7. Run {prefix}sync in the server to enable slash commands.

 8. Review all useful CLI commands by visiting the [useful CLI commands](docs/CLI.md) file.
+9. The quick brown fox jumped over the lazy dog.

 ## License
 This project is licensed under the terms of the The Unlicense license.
 See the [LICENSE](LICENSE.md) file for details.